 Yes we all know how great cauliflower is.
 What’s so great about it?
 Besides the fact that it’s low in calories and high in fiber, it has other properties that protect from chronic diseases.
 It contains several phytochemicals such as sulforaphane, which is a substance that is released when we chew the cut cauliflower and has anticancer properties.
 It also contains a substance called indole-3 carbinol, which appears to have anti-estrogenic activity and slows or even stops the growth of tumors in the breast.

 In the U.S., I usually come across it raw and crunchy in salad bars or as an appetizer along with carrot sticks and ranch dressing.
 In my mom’s Greek kitchen though, I had as a main course, and I liked it!
 My mom made it two ways: kokkinisto, cooked in tomato and olive oil or boiled and then adding olive oil and lemon.
 Both were accompanied with feta cheese (unless we were fasting) and bread.
-Lately I love it another way: I roast it in the oven, The addition of olive oil to cauliflower and roasting it really makes the difference, giving it a nutty and sweet taste
+Lately I love it another way: I roast it in the oven, The addition of olive oil to cauliflower and roasting it really makes the difference, giving it a caramelized, nutty and sweet taste.

 Nutritionally you have a meatless meal full of antioxidants as both the cauliflower and the olive oil contain these protective substances.
 If you make the kokkinisto you’ll have the additional antioxidants from the tomato.

 Photo by Elena Paravantes © All Rights Reserved